 Storybook Creator did have a Mac version at one time and I thought it would still be available.
 At least hoped it would be even with all the news about Creative Memories filing Bankruptcy.
 Alas, that was no longer an option.

 As for photo management, Creative Memories Memory Manager stores your photos in its own proprietary format, meaning you need the Creative Memories Memory Manager software to view your photos.
-I would avoid being locked in a try Photoshop Elements Organizer instead.

 Are you wondering how to continue without Creative Memories?

 Let me know if you have more questions in the comments, I'm keen to help.